hackthedoc/enderchest-death-drop-plugin/README.md

 1. Download the plugin jar file.
 2. Place it in the `plugins` folder of your server.
 3. Restart the server.

+### Requirements

+The plugin requiers LuckPerms to work.